waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **PC Tile Anomaly:** The tile for interacting with the Pokémon Center PC is sometimes labeled as `grass` in the map data, despite being indoors.

 ## C. Puzzle Mechanics
-- **Delayed Boulder Barrier Opening:** Some boulder barriers may not open immediately after the corresponding switch is activated.
-The change might only trigger after moving a certain distance away from the switch/barrier area.
-(Observed in Victory Road 1F)
+- **Delayed Boulder Barrier Opening:** The barriers on both Victory Road 1F and 2F do not open immediately after the corresponding switch is activated.
+The change triggers after moving a certain distance away from the puzzle area.
-- **Immediate Boulder Barrier Opening:** Unlike the puzzle on 1F, the barrier on Victory Road 2F opens immediately upon solving the corresponding boulder puzzle.
-(Observed in Victory Road 2F)

 # II.
 Battle Intel